Albie Thomas: Profile

 Thus Thomas lined up in the 5,000 final as the youngest and least experienced competitor.
 The main focus was on the rivalry that has already been established in the 10,000 between Vladimir Kuts and Gordon Pirie.
 Also in the field of 14 were Ibbotson, Chataway, Szabo, Tabori, Schade and Bolotnikov.
 He was up with leaders from the start.
 He was fourth at 1,000 (2:40.1).
 But the torrid pace of Kuts left him 5m behind the leading trio at 2,000 but still in fourth place.
 In the next K, as Chataway moved up with the leaders, Thomas (8:17) was six seconds behind the leading quartet, but only Szabo was with him.
 At 4,000 he was still in fifth place, now15 seconds behind Kuts, who was now out on his own.

 Over the last K Thomas and Szabo had their private battle.
 At the bell they passed an exhausted Chataway; they were now racing for fourth.
-Thomas held off the Hungarian until the last 150, but nevertheless finished in fifth place, which was totally unexpected.
+Thomas held off the Hungarian until the last 150, but nevertheless finished in fifth place.
+Such a high finish was totally unexpected.
 As a bonus, he had also beaten Zatopek’s Olympic record with 14:04.6.
 And to show that this great run was not a flash in the pan, he won a post-Olympic Three-Miles races in Sydney, beating the Olympic bronze medalist Derek Ibbotson.

 The next year, 1957, was a consolidation year.
 He improved his 3 miles by 10 seconds to 13:25.9 and ran a promising 4:01.5 mile.
 But there was no clear indication of the great year ahead in Europe.

 Two weeks later, Thomas was lining up in the Three Miles final of the Commonwealth and Empire Games.
-As WR holder he was the favorite.
+As world-record holder he was now the favorite.
 Pirie had a faster time (13:36.8 over 5,000) but he was not in form.
-Nor was Derek Ibbotson, who had won the 5,000 bronze in Melbourne in front of Thomas.
-Thomas led the field for the first mile in a brisk 4:18, well below his WR pace.
+Nor was Derek Ibbotson, who had won the 5,000 bronze in Melbourne ahead of Thomas.
+Thomas led the field for the first mile in a brisk 4:18, well below his world record pace.
 But then he slowed.
 No one else was willing to lead.
 So he was still in front at two miles (8:55.6) with five runners, including Pirie and Ibbotson, on his heels.
 In the ninth lap, Halberg of New Zealand moved to his shoulder and then sprinted flat out.
 “He done me like a dinner,” Thomas ruefully admits.
 “Once he got away, I knew I wasn’t going to catch him.”
 Halberg had a nine-second lead at the end; Thomas had to be content with a silver medal.
-Thomas respects Halberg but he still takes pleasure in the fact that it took Halberg many attempts over the next three years to break his Three Miles WR.
+Thomas respects Halberg but he still takes pleasure in the fact that it took Halberg many attempts over the next three years to break his Three Miles world record.

 Thomas’s Games weren’t over.
 He also won a bronze in the Mile behind fellow Aussies Elliott and Lincoln with a 4:02.77 clocking.
 A week later he was running for the British Commonwealth against Great Britain at the White City.
 His main opponent was Stan Eldon, the British Six-Miles record-holder (28:05) who had made a valiant attempt to break the field at Cardiff: “Eldon used to surge.
 What I did when he surged was to run up on my toes to make it look as if it was stupidly easy.
 When he eased off, I would take off.
 I didn’t give him a rest.
 He would come back, but he didn’t last all the way.”
 Thomas finally broke way for an impressive tactical victory in the good time of 13:20.6.